-3. Jury Duty and Court Subpoena Leave

-- i.
-Leave will be granted to teachers for appearance in court as a witness, to serve on a jury, or to respond to an official order from another governmental jurisdiction for reasons not brought about through the connivance or misconduct of the teacher. - ii.
-Teachers should notify their immediate supervisor or principal and the Office of Human Resources of this leave as soon as possible prior to the date service must be rendered. - iii.
+- a.
+Jury Duty and Court Subpoena Leave - 1.
+Leave will be granted to teachers for appearance in court as a witness, to serve on a jury, or to respond to an official order from another governmental jurisdiction for reasons not brought about through the connivance or misconduct of the teacher. - 2.
+Teachers should notify their immediate supervisor or principal and the Office of Human Resources of this leave as soon as possible prior to the date service must be rendered. - 3.
 Such leaves of absence will be granted with pay provided the teacher surrenders to the District any payment received for jury or witness fees, not including reimbursement for transportation expenses or meals.

-4. Adoption and Childbirth Leave
+b.
+Adoption, Childbirth, Fostering and Guardianship Leave